Jennifer Williams, Professor, Department of Geography & Biodiversity Research Centre

 My research focuses on how rapid evolutionary processes during range expansions shape, and are shaped by, ecological dynamics.
 Using both experimental expansions in the greenhouse and simulation models I am investigating the role of evolution in determining how well we can predict expansion speed, as well as the influence of mating systems, Allee effects, and interspecific competition on the eco-evolutionary dynamics of range expansion.

-Erin McHugh (undergraduate student)
+Navneet Goraya (undergraduate student)

-Ria Raut (undergraduate student)
+Nehal Bhushan (undergraduate student)

 Lab alumni